top of page

 BritishMuseum_009-1.jpg

-The material is mostly limestone, there are 2 terracotta shreds and 1 grey stone.
-The ostraka below are all painted, but the museum collection contains also examples of figures carved in relief - rather products of sculpture than of drawing.
+The material is mostly limestone, there are 2 pieces of terracotta and 1 grey stone.
+The ostraka below are all painted, but the museum's collection also includes examples of figures carved in relief - products of sculpture rather than drawing.

 The ostraka are drawn in black and/or red ink, but yellow and grey pigments also appear.
-The exact provenance of the collection is not known.
-They are dated on the evidence of stylistic criteria or names present in inscriptions.
-They can be assigned to the 18th-20th dynasties.
-Most pieces are considered to come from Deir el-Medina.
+The exact provenance of the collection is unknown.
+They are dated on the basis of stylistic criteria or names in inscriptions.
+They belong to the 18th-20th dynasties.
+Most of the pieces are thought to be from Deir el-Medina.

-Images of Fitzwilliam Museum objects and any text by the Fitzwilliam Museum reproduced on this site are ©The Fitzwilliam Museum and are subject to The Fitzwilliam Museum's Website Copyright Terms and Conditions which can be read at http://www.fitzmuseum.cam.ac.uk/website/tou.
+Images of Fitzwilliam Museum objects and any Fitzwilliam Museum text reproduced on this website are ©The Fitzwilliam Museum and are subject to The Fitzwilliam Museum's Website Copyright Terms and Conditions which can be read at

-Photography by Andy and Lenka Peacock, all images reproduced with the kind permission of the Fitzwilliam Museum,
+Photography by Andy and Lenka Peacock, all images reproduced by kind permission of the Fitzwilliam Museum,

 www.fitzmuseum.cam.ac.uk